 North Cheyenne Cañon is rich with both elements of man-made and natural surroundings on the 1,600 acres of this regional park, owned by the City of Colorado Springs.
-Included on it are two Visitors Centers including the Starsmore Discovery Center and “The Cub”, or Helen Hunt Falls Visitors Center, both of which are open to visitors in the summer months and are a great place to start learning the area by getting a trail and nature ma
+Included on it are two Visitors Centers including the Starsmore Discovery Center and “The Cub”, or Helen Hunt Falls Visitors Center, both of which are open to visitors in the summer months and are a great place to start learning the area by getting a trail and nature map.

-North Cheyenne Cañon Park was a refuge for Colorado Springs residents from the hot, arid surroundings of a virtually treeless landscape.
-With the natural falls and wooded areas, it provided a moist escape for the weekends for many early settlers of the Colorado Springs area.
+From Colorado Springs’ founding by General Palmer in the 1870s up until the present, this park has been shaped by its various changes in ownership and use.
+The Cañon area was a refuge for Colorado Springs residents from the hot, arid surroundings of a virtually treeless landscape.
+With the natural streams, waterfalls and wooded areas, it provided a weekend escape for many early settlers of the Colorado Springs area.

 By 1883 the park, then owned by Colorado College Land Company, was called Colorado College Park.
 They developed the first wagon road into the Cañon to complement the existing footpath trails.
 The park was open to the public daily for a short time.
 However the President of Colorado College put up a gate and closed the park on Sundays due to litter and damage issues, high use, and lack of park employees available on Sundays.
 However, the working people of Colorado Springs often only had Sunday available to enjoy the Cañon and a grassroots effort began to purchase the Park by the City of Colorado Springs.
 Helen Hunt Jackson, a local author and community activist, joined in this campaign culminating in the purchased 640 acres in 1885 to be used as a city park.
 At this time, the park was renamed Cheyenne Park, making North Cheyenne Cañon Park one of the oldest Parks in Colorado Springs.